All our learning resources are running on the latest menu navigation.

 A log entry is then created in the Log tab, where you can view the email text and any form attachments.

-If you need to send multiple invoices, use the Aged Receivables.
+If you need to send multiple invoices, use the Aged Receivables Report.
 Select the customers you want to email a statement to and click Email in the footer options.

 It recommended that you do not generate .docx when you click View as it allows you to alter the invoice outside of simPRO.
 This can cause errors within your accounting system and impact reporting.